tizzle-labs/tizzle-frontend/README.md

 # Tizzle Frontend

 Welcome to the Tizzle Frontend repository!
-This project is designed to provide an engaging and dynamic user interface for interacting with Tizzle's AI agents on the NEAR Protocol blockchain.
+This project is designed to provide an engaging and dynamic user interface for interacting with Tizzle's AI agents on the SUI blockchain.

 ## Features